Digital Editor Video

 Forgetting to Save Progress

-An easily avoidable mistake in Digital Editor Video workflows is accidental overwrites due to:
+An easily common mistake in Digital Editor Video workflows is losing hours of work due to:

 • Software Crashes: Minimize risk by employing version control systems.